Fastly does not provide direct support for third-party services. See Fastly's Terms of Service for more information.

 strftimecompatible string.
 Our guide on changing where log files are written provides more information.

-- In the Bucket name field, type the name of the Cloud Files container in which to store the logs.
+- In the Bucket name field, enter the name of the Cloud Files container in which to store the logs.

-- In the User field, type the username of the Cloud Files user you created above.
+- In the User field, enter the username of the Cloud Files user you created above.

-- In the Access key field, type the API key of your Cloud Files account.
+- In the Access key field, enter the API key of your Cloud Files account.

 - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to